verifyica-team/verifyica/README.md

 - default test method ordering is by test method name (or display name if defined), then by `@Verifyica.Order` annotations.

+- if a specific test method is selected, run all test methods that are ordered before the selected test method

+- IntelliJ has test method selection issues if multiple test methods are selected
+  - In these scenarios, all test methods will be executed

 # Features

 - Purpose built for integration testing using [testcontainers-java](https://java.testcontainers.org/)